MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-vscode-iot-toolkit-cloud-device-messaging.md

 [!INCLUDE [iot-hub-get-started-note](../../includes/iot-hub-get-started-note.md)]

 [Azure IoT Toolkit](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit) is a useful Visual Studio Code extension that makes IoT Hub management easier.
-This tutorial focuses on how to use Azure IoT Toolkit extension for Visual Studio Code to send and receive messages between your device and your IoT hub.
+This article focuses on how to use Azure IoT Toolkit extension for Visual Studio Code to send and receive messages between your device and your IoT hub.

 [!INCLUDE [iot-hub-basic](../../includes/iot-hub-basic-partial.md)]